Jeffrey Epstein

 In 2005, police in Palm Beach, Florida, began investigating Epstein after a parent reported that he had sexually abused her 14-year-old daughter.
+Federal officials identified 36 girls, some as young as 14 years old, whom Epstein had allegedly sexually abused.
 Epstein pleaded guilty and was convicted in 2008 by a Florida state court of procuring a child for prostitution and of soliciting a prostitute.
-He served almost 13months in custody, but with extensive work release.
-He was convicted of only these two crimes as part of a controversial plea deal; federal officials had identified 36girls, some as young as 14 years old, whom Epstein had allegedly sexually abused.
+He was convicted of only these two crimes as part of a controversial plea deal agreed by the US Department of Justice's Alex Acosta, and he served almost 13 months in custody but with extensive work release.

 Epstein was arrested again on July 6, 2019, on federal charges for the sex trafficking of minors in Florida and New York.
 He died in his jail cell on August 10, 2019.
 The medical examiner ruled that his death was a suicide by hanging.
-Epstein's lawyers have disputed the ruling, and there has been significant public skepticism about the true cause of his death, resulting in numerous conspiracy theories.
+Epstein's lawyers have disputed the ruling, and there has been significant public skepticism about the true cause of his death, resulting in conspiracy theories.
+In July 2025, the Federal Bureau of Investigation (FBI) released CCTV footage to support the conclusion that Epstein died by suicide in his jail cell.
+When the Department of Justice released the footage, approximately 2 minutes and 53 seconds of it was missing, and the video was found to have been modified despite the FBI's claim that it was raw.

 Since Epstein's death precluded the possibility of pursuing criminal charges against him, a judge dismissed all criminal charges on August 29, 2019.
-Epstein had a decades-long association with the British socialite Ghislaine Maxwell, leading to her 2021 conviction on U.S. federal charges of sex trafficking and conspiracy for helping him procure girls, including a 14-year-old, for child sexual abuse and prostitution.
+Epstein had a decades-long association with the British socialite Ghislaine Maxwell, who recruited young girls for him, leading to her 2021 conviction on US federal charges of sex trafficking and conspiracy for helping him procure girls, including a 14-year-old, for child sexual abuse and prostitution.

+According to The New York Times, Epstein made much of his fortune by providing tax and estate services to billionaires.
+He was also a renowned social networker, whose vast network included business people, royalty, politicians and academics.
+His friendships with public figures including Prince Andrew, Donald Trump, and Bill Clinton have attracted significant controversy.
+Documents released by the House Democratic Caucus in September 2025 show that he maintained connections with Peter Thiel, Elon Musk, Bill Gates, Larry Summers, and Steve Bannon.